 Recovering from Knee Replacement Surgery: What you rarely hear, and how to prepare for it

-By Dr. Carl Freeman (Professor at Wayne State University)
+By Dr. Carl Freeman (Professor of Biology at Wayne State University)

 Knee replacement surgery is extremely effective at eliminating osteoarthritic pain.
 But, recent research shows that, “Current practice of total knee replacement as performed in a recent U.S. cohort of patients with knee osteoarthritis had minimal effects on quality of life and QALYs (quality adjusted life years) at the group level.”

-We at X10 Therapy believe that a major reason quality of life is not significantly enhanced by knee replacement is because of standard physical therapy, which on average, results in a 50% strength reduction at one month post-surgery, and a 30% strength deficit for one to 13 years after surgery.
-Strength is not a common topic between patients and surgeons or even patients and physical therapists.
+I believe that a major reason quality of life is not significantly enhanced by knee replacement is because of standard physical therapy, which on average, results in a 50% strength reduction at one month post-surgery, and a 30% strength deficit for one to 13 years after surgery.

-Let us explain how these consequences arise and how a simple to use, new, invention can resolve both the range of motion and strength issues within a month—but it’s so new your surgeon may not know about it yet.
-You can share what you learn here and refer your surgeon to our website.
+Let me explain how these consequences arise and how a simple to use, new, invention can resolve both the range of motion and strength issues within a month—but it’s so new your surgeon may not know about it yet.
+You can share what you learn here and refer your surgeon to x10therapy.com.

 Causes of Strength and Range of Motion Problems